EarthScope/rover/docs/mseedindex.md

 ---
-title: mseedindex install guidelines (for rover)
+title: mseedindex install guidelines (for ROVER)
 layout: default
 ---

-Rover is dependent upon the program [mseedindex](https://github.com/iris-edu/mseedindex) to maintain an index of downloaded miniSEED data.
+ROVER is dependent upon the program [mseedindex](https://github.com/iris-edu/mseedindex) to maintain an index of downloaded miniSEED data.

 To install mseedindex, a system must have a `C` (or `C++`) compiler and the `make` program.
 Sqlite database support is required.
 The instructions below outline mseedindex installation: